 How do you know when your furnace needs to be replaced?

 Luckily, heating, plumbing, and air conditioning companies use a simple equation to determine whether a unit should be repaired or replaced.
-The equation compares repair costs and how many years a furnace has left with the cost of a new furnace.
+This equation compares repair costs and how many years a furnace has left with the furnace replacement cost.

 So, if you need to decide whether to repair or replace your furnace, here’s how you can tell: